uribench/software-engineering-handbook/Handbook/Production/Deployment Management/Containerization/Deploying with Docker/index.md

 # Deploying with Docker

-Docker is a virtualization software that provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.
+Docker is an OS level virtualization software that provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries.

 ## Guides